KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

   <img src="Images/Emos_readings.jpeg" width="400" />
 </p>

 4. Tapping on any of the emotions' buttons will direct the user to the statistics page.
 The page shows a one month data of the levels of the selected emotion.
 Looking at the figure below, the x-axis represents the day and hour (ex.
 05-01:14 means day 5 of the current month at 01:14 AM) and the y-axis represents the emotion's level in percentage.
-The user can zoom-in for more detailed day-level reading (the minimum x-axis unit is one hour per day).
+The user can zoom-in for more detailed day-level readings (the minimum x-axis unit is one hour per day).

  <img src="Images/statis.jpeg" width="400" />